-The Circle of Indigenous Peoples Celebration will take place at the Northwest Folklife Festival, at at Broad Street Lawn, next to the site of the John Williams Memorial Totem Pole.
-The site will play host to artists, performers, dancers, and culture bearers with the intention of directly involving non-Native audiences in cultural welcoming, education, and a celebration of Native cultures.
+The Circle of Indigenous Peoples Celebration takes place at the Northwest Folklife Festival, at at Broad Street Lawn, next to the site of the John Williams Memorial Totem Pole.
+The site plays host to artists, performers, dancers, and culture bearers with the intention of directly involving non-Native audiences in cultural welcoming, education, and a celebration of Native cultures.

-“It’s been an honor to work with the Circle of Indigenous Peoples,” says Kelli Faryar, Executive Artistic Director for Northwest Folklife.
-“It’s been a powerful experience to see how this gathering brings together the many different Indigenous communities that live in the Pacific Northwest and honors that we are all on Indigenous land.
-These kinds of cross-cultural connections strengthen our community and give us all new perspectives for our work. ”
+“It’s been an honor to work with the Circle of Indigenous Peoples Committee,” says Kelli Faryar, Executive Artistic Director for Northwest Folklife.
+“It’s been a powerful experience to see how this gathering brings together the many different Indigenous communities that live in the Pacific Northwest.
+This cross-cultural connection strengthens our community and honors that we are all on Indigenous land.”

-The organizing committee for the Circle of Indigenous Peoples Celebration consists of Jay Hollingsworth (Mohegan), Kyle Schierbeck (Standing Rock Sioux), George Farrell (Lakota Sioux), Ixtli Whitehawk (Aztec), Brad Mix (Métis), John Romero (Eastern Shoshone), and Katie King (representing the Duwamish Tribe).
+The organizing committee for the Circle of Indigenous Peoples Celebration consists of Jay Hollingsworth (Mohegan), Kyle Schierbeck (Standing Rock Sioux), George Farrell (Lakota Sioux), Ixtli Whitehawk (Aztec), John Romero (Eastern Shoshone), and Katie King (representing the Duwamish Tribe).

 Working with the Northwest Folklife folks has been extremely rewarding.
 Their openness and respect for culture have given us a great opportunity to share our culture with the entire community.
 I believe we have to build a long-lasting relationship well into the future.Jay Hollingsworth, Organizer